Anirban-1490/Go-India-Advisor-Assignment/README.md

 git init

 ```
-Next, Pull the changes from this Repository
+Next, Pull the changes from this Repository, run this command in the VS Code terminal
 ```
 git pull https://github.com/Anirban-1490/Go-India-Advisor-Assignment.git master